 How, you ask?
 Check out this guest blog Q&A contribution from Canto, one of our DAM partners.
 Read on as Marketing Director, Ines Koehler, shows you how to maintain brand consistency in a decentralized team.

 Ines: The main struggle they usually face is having to decide whether they go with a rather rigid, globally consistent strategy or whether they choose more of a laissez-faire approach – sacrificing consistency for more localized marketing material.
 However, the use of InDesign templates in the hands of local agencies, or users with limited InDesign knowledge, often leads to undesired results.
 This doesn’t even take versioning documentation, efficient workflows and approval processes into consideration.

-Ines: The Web2Print system provides organizations with easy-to-use templates that allow staff with limited design skills to make adaptations without affecting brand consistency or design quality.
+Ines: The web-to-print software provides organizations with easy-to-use templates that allow staff with limited design skills to make adaptations without affecting brand consistency or design quality.
 That’s great because it subsequently reduces dependency on local agencies.

 A digital asset management system, like Cumulus, can enhance workflows by:

 Ines: The combination of DAM and Web2Print is especially powerful for organizations that: